grpc/grpc-dart/test/data/README.md

 [Mac OS X requirements](https://support.apple.com/en-us/HT210176) for TLS certificates.

-If these are not satisfied tests would hang and spew cryptic "Connection terminated during handshake" errors.
+If these are not satisfied tests will hang and spew cryptic "Connection terminated during handshake" errors.